indrayudd/AgenTUI/README.md

 - Keep a second terminal running CLI prompts for iterative development.
 Example: `npm run agent -- "list the files in @tmp/"`.
 - For filesystem-heavy changes, run `npm run agent:testfs` before and after edits to ensure list/copy/read/delete flows continue to work.
 - `npm run agent:smoke` is useful after touching prompt routing or notebook behavior—it now exercises greeting, listing, notebook summarization, notebook creation, and a patch → run → artifact listing workflow.
 See [`docs/notebook-pipeline.md`](docs/notebook-pipeline.md) for the full create → patch → run → summarize → artifacts diagram.
+- Want the TUI available as a global binary?
+Run `npm run build && npm install -g .`, then launch it anywhere via `agentui`.
+Use `npm run bin:set -- <prefix>` before linking if you want a different command name.

 ## Filesystem Shortcuts